Screw piles: Development

-Modern use and benefits
+Modern use

 Screw piles are used extensively, and their usage has extended from lighthouses to rail, telecommunications, roads, and numerous other industries where fast installation is required, or building work takes place close to existing structures.

 Screw pile installations have also extended to residential applications, with many homeowners choosing a screw pile over other options.
 Some common applications for helical pile foundations include residential decks, sheds, cement pads, preformed stairs and grade beams.

 Modern screw pile design is based on standard structural and geotechnical principles.
-Screw pile designers typically use their own design software which has been developed through field testing of differing compression pile and tension anchor configurations in various soil profiles.
+Screw pile designers typically use their own design software, which has been developed through field testing of differing compression pile and tension anchor configurations in various soil profiles.
 Corrosion is addressed based on extended field trials, combined with worldwide databases on steel in ground corrosion.
 Typical helical piles with small-diameter pipes are able to restrain unfactored axial loads of up to 300 kN, uplift loads of up to 200 kN subject to the ground conditions and lateral loads of up to 25 kN.
 Newest emerging screw piles with large-diameter shaft pipes, which require large equipment to install, can withstand loads in excess of 2500 kN.
 Large load capacity screw piles may have various components such as flat half helices, Bisalloy cutting tips and helices, cap plates or rebar interfaces for connection to various concrete or steel structures.

 Most industries use screw piling experts due to the cost efficiencies and, increasingly, the reduced environmental impact.
 "Screwing" the foundations into the ground means that there is less soil displacement so excess soil does not need to be transported from the site, saving on transportation costs and reducing the carbon footprint of the project.